 1972: Showground boundary fencing was completely renewed, with a fence also provided around the Rural Youth Hall.
 The southern skillion (former luncheon booth) was removed from the main pavilion.

-1975: The concrete cricket pitch was relocated from the hose ring to the carpark area.
+1975: The concrete cricket pitch was relocated from the horse ring to the carpark area.
 A new amplifier was purchased for the PA system.

 1976: The Showground Trust became a separate entity to the P & A Association.
 The Greyhound Coursing Club commenced construction of their trial track within the trotting track.